bitdefender/hvmi-blog/_posts/2020-08-03-getting-started-on-kvm.markdown

 For a Xen guide check [HVMI demo setup on Xen](/blog/2020/08/10/getting-started-on-Xen.html).

+Packer templates can be found in the [kvmi-templates](https://github.com/mdontu/kvmi-templates) repository.

 ## High level plan

 * Install Ubuntu Linux 20.04 on the host